dolohow/telegracommando/README.md

 ## Custom scripts
 You can put your custom scripts in `commands.d` directory.
 There are few already created for you to see how that works.
 Command name in Telegram is the name of the script.
-And don't forget to add executable permission like that
+You can also pass arguments to script, they would be available in bash as `$1`, `$2` and so on...
+And don't forget to add executable permission like that:

 ```
 chmod +x commands.d/custom_script